dappforce/subsocial-docs/docs/sdk/quick-start/GettingStarted.md

 }
 ```

-You can see that in response for findSpace method you are getting all the details about a particular space.
+You can see that in response to the findSpace method, you are getting all the details about a particular space.
 To see the content of a space you should use the IPFS cid from the data.

-Now let's try to fetch some posts and reactions of this space.
+Now let's try to fetch some posts and reactions from this space.

 ```typescript